Pebaz/fromzero-blog/blog/posts/boxels-11-years-of-learning/post.md

 Python.
 Sometimes for good reason, other times it just baffles me how hard some tasks are in other languages when I've seen good designs that have existed in Python for years before being adopted elsewhere.

+**A Word On Conversational AI**
+- Use of ChatGPT as a coding assistant

 ## Challenges Encountered